Have you always wondered what the Paleo diet is all about?

 You have to take this on like anything else, by breaking it down into more manageable pieces.

 Try it with your next meal.
 Is that dinner?
-Replace the rice or roll with a roasted sweet potato or nuked frozen cauliflower rice drizzled with ghee.
+Replace the rice or dinner roll with a baked potato or nuked frozen cauliflower rice drizzled with ghee.

 Is it breakfast?
-Drop the toast for…you guess it…a roasted sweet potato cooked the day before and eaten cold (it’ll taste like sweet potato pie filling, I swear) or some sautéed greens.
+Drop the toast for a roasted sweet potato cooked the day before and eaten cold (it’ll taste like sweet potato pie filling, I swear) or some sautéed greens.

 Is it lunch at work?
 If your options are limited to a salad bar, skip the croutons and add healthy fats like avocado or olives and extra protein if you can.

-You won’t be perfect and that’s okay.
-No one is.
+Every meal might not be perfect and that’s okay.

 Just take it one meal at a time.